References

 Terman, L. M. (1916).
 The measurement of intelligence: An

-explanation of and a complete guide for the use of the stanford revision
+explanation of and a complete guide for the use of the

-and extension of the binet-simon intelligence scale.
-Houghton
+Stanford revision and extension of the

 Tolman, E. C. (1948).
 Cognitive maps in rats and men.
 Psychological